Nurses and diabetes

 As a highly valued member of the community, nurses do outstanding work to support people living with a wide range of health concerns.
 People who either live with diabetes or are at risk of developing the condition need their support too.

 People living with diabetes face a number of challenges, and education is vital to equip nurses with the skills to support them.
 IDF wants to facilitate opportunities for nurses to learn more about the condition and receive training so that they can make a difference for people with diabetes.

-In October, IDF will make available an online course to help nurses assess what they know about diabetes and improve their knowledge and understanding of the condition.
+An online course – The Role of the Diabetes Educator – is available to help nurses assess what they know about diabetes and improve their knowledge and understanding of the condition.

 Diabetes: nurses make the difference

 As the number of people with diabetes continues to rise across the world, the role of nurses and other health professional support staff is becoming increasingly important in managing the impact of the condition.
 Nurses are often the first and sometimes only health professional that a person interacts with and so the quality of their initial assessment, care and treatment is vital.